henneberger/da-app/readme.md

 - Get the AI model to be able to implement entire features with little-to-no intervention
 - Able to deploy an entire data pipeline through k8s crd introspection

+However, this is a fundamentally misguided approach.
+AI can generate the scaffolding with some work.
+If anything, the postgres logical replication should be made into a reusable vertx-style library.

 ## Features
 - Full-featured GraphQL server (Queries, Mutations, Subscriptions)
 - Multi-database support (Postgres, DuckDB, MySQL, Elasticsearch, Kafka, Mongo, DynamoDB, Oracle)